 Coconut Chocolate Chip Steel Cut Oats.

-Coconut chocolate chip steel cut oats make a delicious and rich weekend breakfast!
+Coconut chocolate chip steel cut oats make a delicious and rich breakfast that will keep you full.

 - In a small pot bring 2 cups of water to a boil.
 Add the steel cut oats and a pinch of salt.
 Bring to a boil, reduce heat o low and cover.
 Cook on low for 15-20 minutes until oats reach desired texture.